wesql/wescale/doc/blogs/Execution Process of DROP TABLE in OnlineDDL Mode.md

 ---
-title: Dive into Read-Write-Splitting of WeScale
+title: Execution Process of DROP TABLE in OnlineDDL Mode
 ---

 # Introduction